DONTSTOPLOVINGMEBABY/learning-web-technology/README.md

 # learning-web-technology

 This will be the repisotory that holds the code and resources I use to navigate beginnings in Javascript, HTML, CSS, and possibly many other web-technologies.
 I will be working my way through the ODIN project in the coming month(s).
-I believe that the structure of compiled resources and coursework combined with self-paced learning the ODIN Project will be a good fit.
+I believe that the structure of compiled resources and coursework combined with self-paced learning that the ODIN Project provides will be a good fit.
 I know of someone who went through the program and saw success, so I am heeding their strategy.
 It also helps that it's free! :D.

 I will post updates as to where I am with the Odin Project Curriculum and other web-technologies I may be learning to this README.